sebastienrousseau/sebastienrousseau.github.io/_posts/projects.md

 [17]: https://kaishi.one/ "Kaishi, a Starter Template for Shokunin"
 [18]: https://l90s.com/ "Unlock Financial Growth with Fractional CFOs"
 [19]: https://rustlogs.com/ "RustLogs (RLG): Advanced Logging Library for Rust"
+[20]: https://bankingonai.co/ "The Future of Banking and Finance | Banking On AI"
+[21]: https://bankingonquantum.com/ "The Future of Banking and Finance | Banking On Quantum"

 [divider]: https://kura.pro/common/images/elements/divider.svg "Divider"